The WEEE Directive (2012/19/EU) aims to reduce the amount of waste electrical and electronic equipment that ends up in landfill.

 According to the WEEE Directive itself, “the responsibility and the financing of the management of historical waste should be shared by all existing producers in collective financing schemes to which all producers, existing on the market when the costs occur, contribute proportionately” i.e. producers are allowed to show consumers at the point of sale of a new product, costs they have incurred in relation to recycling historic WEEE.
 However, if this cost is shown, it must not exceed the costs incurred in collecting, treating and recycling a similar WEEE product.

 Many groups in the EEE chain are affected by the WEEE Directive, but for the purposes of this web page only the requirements of the producers are covered, as these are the clients we deal most frequently with when assisting with WEEE Directive enquiries.
-Further information for other groups affected by the WEEE Directive can be found through the links on The Department of Business, Innovation and Skills site, or alternatively by contacting us at Conformance.

 In the WEEE Directive a Producer is defined as: Any person who, irrespective of the selling technique used: